What is hypnotherapy?

-In the subsequent session the practical application of clinical hypnosis can then begin.
-While delivery will differ from therapist to therapist and each will explain how the process will work, the following popular session structure may give you an idea of what to expect:
+After your consultation, your session can begin.
+While the way your session works may differ from therapist to therapist (each will explain how the process will work), the following typical session structure gives you an idea of what to expect:

-- Induction - the hypnotherapist will then lead you into a state of deep physical and mental relaxation.
+- Induction.
+The hypnotherapist will lead you into a state of deep physical and mental relaxation.

 - Once deeply relaxed, the hypnotherapist can then begin 'change work' using techniques and approaches discussed and agreed to help you towards your goals.

 - Once the 'change work' is complete, the hypnotherapist will begin the transition to wakefulness, in which you are gradually brought out of your trance.

 - Time for any questions you may have, a summary of the session and progress made so far.

 Watch this video from hypnotherapist Anne Gregory to learn more about what to expect from a hypnotherapy session.

 Hypnosis has the capacity to work for most people but some are more susceptible to suggestion than others.
 Being fully committed to the process and feeling that you can trust your hypnotherapist is key.
 It's also important to keep an open mind, as any scepticism may subconsciously dampen your susceptibility.

 I am so grateful to my hypnotherapist for helping me out with my needs - I’ve not smoked since.
 I walked in as a smoker but walked out of my sessions as a non-smoker.
 Thank you.